FEniCS/dolfinx/cpp/demo/documented/poisson/main.cpp.rst

 applies to, the value of the boundary condition, and the part of the boundary on which the condition applies.
-In our example, the function space is ``V``, the value of the boundary condition (0.0) can represented using a :cpp:class:`Constant`, and the Dirichlet boundary is defined by the class :cpp:class:`DirichletBoundary` listed above.
+In our example, the function space is ``V``, the value of the boundary condition (0.0) can represented using a :cpp:class:`Function`, and the Dirichlet boundary is defined by the class :cpp:class:`DirichletBoundary` listed above.
 The definition of the Dirichlet boundary condition then looks as follows: